Commercial Solar Panels

 Increased savings potential when integrated with building automation systems

 Solar on its own is great for lowering operating costs, but when combined with a building automation system (BAS) which is specifically designed to collect and distribute all energy solar-generated energy as efficiently to your building as possible at the most optimum times, the potential is there to lower your organization’s electric demand costs even further.
+This concept is called Solar+.

 Financial incentives make solar extremely affordable